Iaido

 -

-In the event of a tie, competitors may perform the same kata again or a different kata, depending on division rules.
+In the event of a tie, competitors may perform the same kata again or a different kata, depending on the division rules.

 -